zilliztech/doc_en/infini/install_infini_bi.md

 3. Modify the `.env` file.

-   > <font color='red'>Note：Update `192.168.1.60` to the IP address of the running Infini docker server.
-Update `192.168.1.106` to the IP address of the running MegaWise docker server.</font>
+   > Note：Update `192.168.1.60` to the IP address of the running Infini docker server.
+Update `192.168.1.106` to the IP address of the running MegaWise docker server.

    ```yml
    # default API server address